 The first 6 nights I didn’t sleep and hallucinated beautiful colours.
 The world was indescribably beautiful and I’d been let in on an amazing secret.
 Eventually I thought people were experimenting on me, torturing me.
 I saw signs in everything and thought TV, music, cinema, newspapers, magazines and books were talking to me.
 After the high of the initial few days, life became scarier than ever before.
 I had always been respected and articulate, and now everyone was saying I was ‘manic’ and the truths I knew were ‘delusions.’
 After 18 months I finally came down to earth, and felt ashamed and deeply embarrassed.
 The next 6 months I was in shock and felt empty.
 I felt disturbed that my thoughts had not been my own.
 Having been bedridden, my thoughts were critical and were all I had left.
 Now my thoughts had been governed by something else.
 It was terrifying and I couldn’t get my head around it.

-I have now successfully controlled my bipolar symptoms with medication for 10 years.
+I still struggle, but with medication I have lived well with bipolar for 10 years.
 In that time I finished school one subject at a time, moved out of home into a sharehouse, and did a couple of subjects at uni, before again needing to pull out of study.
 In 2004 my book “Stranger In The Moving Chair” was published, to which I have had a wonderful response.
 Now physically I am still chronically ill and debilitated, but emotionally, mentally and spiritually I am in a good place and have come to terms with my lifestyle, am happy and truly love life.

 Peter Kennedy gave me a copy of “The Power of Now” by Eckhart Tolle to listen to.
 Tolle’s lesson about ‘Life situation vs life’ reminds me of the typical greeting and a dilemma I face when answering it.
 My response to the question ‘How are you?’ has changed over the years.
 In my teens my intense grief and emotional pain was not visible and it was frustrating when people asked ‘How are you?’ and exclaimed ‘you look so well!’
 I wondered how much they really wanted to hear of my intense invisible physical and emotional pain.
 Did they really want me to elaborate or were they just making polite conversation?
 People still say I look well and have a need for me to be well.
 But my dilemma in answering ‘How are you?’ has changed somewhat.
 I am still never well, so if I were honest I could say ‘I’m terrible’ and disappoint them that I am indeed not well and have them feel sorry for me.
 So if I were to say ‘I’m fine,’ it would be a lie – or would it?
 Now, emotionally and spiritually I am going really well.
 I’m happy, and the essential me is alive and well.
 But how do I say this, without making people think it must mean physically I am well too?
 So now there’s two parts to my answer if I’m to answer truthfully.
 To use Tolle’s terms, Id say my life situation sucks(!) but my life itself is blossoming!!!